helm/charts/stable/weave-cloud/README.md

 > ***NOTE: This chart is for Kubernetes version 1.6 and later.***

-Weave Cloud is a add-on to Kubernetes which provides Continuous Delivery, along with hosted Prometheus Monitoring and a visual dashboard for exploring & debugging microservices.
+Weave Cloud is an add-on to Kubernetes which provides Continuous Delivery, along with hosted Prometheus Monitoring and a visual dashboard for exploring & debugging microservices.

 This package contains the agents which connect your cluster to Weave Cloud.